ibalampanis/sustainable-living/guide.md

   low-energy
   design, draught-proofing windows, doors, letterboxes, fireplaces, and loft hatches is one of the most affordable and effective ways to save money and energy at home.
-It can be done professionally for approximately £200, or using products such as Gap Seal, as a DIY project.
+It can be done professionally for approximately £200, or using products such as Gap Seal, as a DIY project.<sup>2</sup>

 - Another easy way is to double-glaze your windows as non double-glazed windows can be the reason for a home to lose up to 30% of its heating or cooling.<sup>3</sup> You can also combine the windows with curtains with heavy liners, to close them when the sun sets not to lose any extra heat.

 <h1 align="center">
 	<img height="200"  width="200" src="media/window.png" alt="">